zhenrong-wang/now-aes-ecb/README.md

 - **Encryption/Decryption is extremely important and critical for information security.
 This project is released under the MIT terms, which means there is no WARRANTY.
 It is always recommended to use widely-validated implementations such as OpenSSL.**
 - This is a serial program, meaning that for large files, the encryption/decryption would be slow.
 Looking for parallelism methods and implement it.
-- From preliminary tests, files encrypted by this program can be decrypted correctly by OpenSSL using the command `openssl aes-ecb -d -K KEY_STRING -in INPUT_FILE -out OUT_FILE`.
+- From preliminary tests, files encrypted by this program can be decrypted correctly by OpenSSL using the command `openssl aes-128-ecb -d -K KEY_STRING -in INPUT_FILE -out OUT_FILE`.

 # 2. Brief Intro